Evonnehyf/permutation_importance/README.md

 ```

 Algorithm recursively drops 1.0-**prcnt** of features, modifies feature importance and stops when the number of remaining features == **to_keep**.
-Transform method chooses feature set with minimum amount of features, which satisfies following condition:
+Transform method chooses feature set with minimal amount of features, which satisfies following condition:

 score - min(scores) <= **tol**